 - For C applications with numerous floating-point operations, consider using the -fp reorder option if a small difference in the result is acceptable. - If your C application uses a lot of char, short, or int data items within loops, you may be able to use the C compiler's highest-level optimization option to improve performance.
-(The highest-level optimization option (-04) implements byte vectorization, among other optimizations, for Alpha systems.)
+(The highest-level optimization option

+(-04) implements byte vectorization, among other optimizations, for Alpha systems.)

-- For C and Fortran applications whose performance can be characterized using one or more sample runs, consider using the -feedback option, as discussed in Section 8.4.2.2.
-This option can be used in conjunction with the -om option (which always requires the -non_shared option) and/or the -ifo option for even better results. - For C applications that are thoroughly debugged and that do not generate any exceptions, consider using the -speculate option.
+- For C and Fortran applications whose performance can be characterized using one or more sample runs, consider using the -feedback option.
+This option is especially effective when used with the -spike option, as discussed in Section 10.1.3.2, and/or the -ifo option for even better results. - For C applications that are thoroughly debugged and that do not generate any exceptions, consider using the -speculate option.
 When a program compiled with this option is executed, values associated with a variety of execution paths are precomputed so that they are immediately available if they are needed.
 This work ahead operation uses idle machine cycles, so it has no negative effect on performance.
 Performance is usually improved whenever a precomputed value is used.